Gynko/learning-angular-ts/README.md

 1. Learning Angular and Typescript
 2. Being prepared for an eventual Yes from Adstate
 3. Showing another proof of motivation and proactivity to them
+4. Testing once again how fast I can learn about an entirely new subject.
+I started on Monday 7th November.

 # 2. Process